 - condition2 … – these are optional and additional arrays, rows or columns containing evaluated TRUE or FALSE values to specify if the corresponding row or column within the range needs consideration for the filtering process.

-Please note that we cannot use both row and column conditions in the same formula.
-Either all the conditions should be of column type or row type, and the FILTER formula doesn’t allow mixing them.
+Please note that we cannot use both row and column conditions in the same function.
+Either all the conditions should be of column type or row type, and the FILTER function doesn’t allow mixing them.

-Here is the sample data on which we will try various combinations of the FILTER formula, and understand its behavior.
+Below is the sample data on which I will try various combinations of the FILTER function to demonstrate its behaviour.

 Case 1: FILTER(range, condition1)

-In this example, we will use just one condition and see how it works.
+In this example, I will use just one condition and see how it works.

-In the above example, our condition to filter on the first column is “Vegetables”.
-So the FILTER formula fetches all those rows where the first column has the value “Vegetables”.
+In the above example, the condition to filter on the first column is “Vegetables”.
+So the FILTER function fetches all those rows where the first column has the value “Vegetables”.

 Case 2: FILTER(range, condition1, condition2)